Improve Quality of Life with Migraine Headaches with Mindfulness

 By John M. de Castro, Ph.D.

 Migraine headaches are a torment far beyond the suffering of a common headache.
-It is an intense throbbing pain usually unilateral, focused on only one side of the head.
-They last from 4 hours to 3 days.
+It is an intense throbbing pain usually unilateral, focused on only one side of the head and lasts from 4 hours to 3 days.
 They are actually a collection of neurological symptoms.
 Migraines often include: visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch and smell, and tingling or numbness in the extremities or face.
 Migraines are the 8th most disabling illness in the world.
-They disproportionately affect women with about 18% of American women and 6% of men suffering from migraine.
-In the U.S. they affect roughly 40 million men, women and children.
-While most sufferers experience attacks once or twice a month, 14 million people or about 4% have chronic daily headaches.
+While most sufferers experience attacks once or twice a month, about 4% have chronic daily headaches.
 Migraines are very disruptive to the sufferer’s personal and work lives as most people are unable to work or function normally when experiencing a migraine.

 There is no known cure for migraine headaches.
 Treatments are targeted at managing the symptoms.
 Prescription and over-the-counter pain relievers are frequently used.
 There are a number of drug and drug combinations that appear to reduce the frequency of migraine attacks.
 These vary in effectiveness but unfortunately can have troubling side effects and some are addictive.
 Behaviorally, relaxation and sleep appear to help lower the frequency of migraines.
 Mindfulness practices have been shown to reduce stress and improve relaxation.
 So, they may be useful in preventing migraines.
 Indeed, it has been shown that mindfulness practice can reduce headache pain.